Rotary International: World War II era in Europe

 Rotary International has worked with the UN since the UN started in 1945.
 At that time Rotary was involved in 65 countries.
 The two organizations shared ideals around promoting peace.
 Rotary received consultative status at the UN in 1946–47.

 During the Third Reich, Rotary Clubs were grouped with Freemasonry as secret societies associated with Jews, and Nazi officials were banned from joining them.
 This was reversed in July 1933 after appeals but the club was forced to ban all Jews from membership.
 This led to several non-Jews quitting in solidarity.
-In order to survive the members tried to show their loyalty to the Nazi leadership, inviting government officials and high standing businesspeople like Hermann Schlosser who was a business manager for Degesch which supplied Zyklon B for use at death camps such as Auschwitz-Birkenau.
+In order to survive, the members tried to show their loyalty to the Nazi leadership, inviting government officials and high-standing businesspeople.
+These included Hermann Schlosser, a business manager for Degesch – which supplied Zyklon B for use at death camps such as Auschwitz-Birkenau.
 After 1945, the Rotary club tried to control the damage by preventing members such as Hans Globke and Wolfgang A. Wick from being appointed presidents.

 From 1945 onward

 Rotary clubs in Eastern Europe and communist nations were disbanded by 1945–46, but new Rotary clubs were organized in many other countries, and by the time of the national independence movements in Africa and Asia, the new nations already had Rotary clubs.

+On January 11, 1951, a decree of the Sacred Congregation of the Holy Office, published by L'Osservatore Romano, forbade Catholic clergy to accept membership of Rotary clubs.
+On January 27, 1951, a second decree of the Holy Office specified that warning against membership by laymen applied in some countries but not in the U.S.

+Relationships with the Roman Catholic Church were changed again by Paul VI and John Paul II.

-After the relaxation of government control of community groups in Russia and former Soviet satellite nations, Rotarians were welcomed as club organizers, and clubs were formed in those countries, beginning with the Moscow club in 1990.
+After the relaxation of government control of community groups in Russia and former Warsaw Pact nations, Rotarians were welcomed as club organizers, and clubs were formed in those countries, beginning with the Moscow club in 1990.

 In 1985, Rotary launched its PolioPlus program to immunize all of the world's children against polio.
-As of 2011, Rotary had contributed more than 900 million US dollars to the cause, resulting in the immunization of nearly two billion children worldwide.
+As of 2011, Rotary had contributed more than 900 million US dollars to the cause.

 As of 2006, Rotary had more than 1.4 million members in over 36,000 clubs among 200 countries and geographical areas, making it the most widespread by branches and second largest service club by membership, behind Lions Clubs International.
 The number of Rotarians has slightly declined in recent years: Between 2002 and 2006, they went from 1,245,000 to 1,223,000 members.
 North America accounts for 450,000 members, Asia for 300,000, Europe for 250,000, Latin America for 100,000, Oceania for 100,000 and Africa for 30,000.